 I care greatly about the development process.
 Getting clear requirements, breaking work up into small pieces, automated testing, good deployment tools, QA, bug tracking, source control; all of these are crucial to building quality software.
 Why build something that works if it doesn’t do what your users want, or if you can’t maintain it?.
 Why fix a bug if you reintroduce it in the next release?
 Software should provide value to users and get better over time, not worse.

 When I began at ActiveState, I was the Team Lead for the Languages Team, which produced binary builds of ActivePerl, ActivePython, and ActiveTcl for our customers.
-This was done using a build system written in Perl that built all the languages on a variety of operating systems, including Linux, Windows, macOS, and several big iron systems.
+Builds used a system written in Perl that built all the languages on a variety of operating systems, including Linux, Windows, macOS, and several big iron systems.

 As the new Team Lead, I helped the team improve our workflow by introducing code review and an ordered backlog of work.
 I also worked with the rest of the company to define future work.

-After we began work on the ActiveState Platform, we reorganized and I became the Team Lead for the Platform Builder team.
-We developed several of the key backend services for the platform, including the REST API for our entire database of packages.
+After we began work on the ActiveState Platform, my team developed several of the key backend services for the platform, including the REST API for our entire database of packages.
 This was done using Go, Swagger, Postgres, and Kafka.
 All of our services run on AWS using RDS for the database and Docker containers on Kubernetes for services and jobs.
-We also developed the first version of the service that handled requests for builds across all platforms.
+We also developed the first version of the service that handled requests for builds across all operating systems.

 Software Engineering Team Lead, 7/2011 - 1/2017